tderflinger/tcx-ls/README.md

 ## Source Installation

-You can install the tool from source using the following command:
+Install the dependencies using the following command:

 ```bash
 deno install